 With a career-focused membership site, you can crowdsource answers to these questions and find creative solutions with a network of motivated and invested professionals on the same path.

 Choosing to create a membership site to bring specific professionals together is not just about building a healthy business for yourself, but offering something essential to people at a critical time.

 Think about the power of a guided community in helping you build a practice around daily meditation, create a better relationship with exercise or fitness, or get closer to your spiritual or religious purpose.

-When you create a membership website alongside a physical studio or in-person training workshop, you’re expanding who you can serve and, in turn, your income potential.
+When you create a membership website business alongside a physical studio or in-person training workshop, you’re expanding who you can serve and, in turn, your income potential.
 You’re also creating something that’s more valuable to everyone with each new person who joins because you’re able to pull from a much wider, more diverse, and more interesting community of members.

 Membership Sites for Other Important Interests